GAFelton/nyt-search-activity/README.md

 * Display the HTML content!!

-# New York Times Article Search - Phase 02
+# New York Times Article Search - Phase 03

 ## Front-End Team

-* Begin creating basic click events.
-Register the submit button

-* Create working transfers of data between the text-boxes and the backend.

-* Experiment with creating content regions for where the article will go.
+* Continue polishing the display of content in the HTML.

+* Consider adding styling or other jQuery tricks.

+* Consider using Bootswatch and/or Font Awesome to add more visual appeal

 ## Back-End Team

-* Create the AJAX call needed to retrieve data then console.log all of the relevant fields.

-* Incorporate various “optional parameters” (hard code these in initially).

-* Take note of various “bugs” that appear with certain searches.

-## All-Together

-* Display the HTML content!!
+* Put in a hard-effort to deal with bugs.
+How can you handle missing fields?

 # New York Times Article Search - Phase 04